L1ngYi/SPLM-IDRR/README.md

-# Soft Prompting with Logical Semantics Enhancement for Implicit Discourse Relation Recognition
+# A Soft Prompt Learning Method for Implicit Discourse Relation Recognition

 The Code for the  "**A Soft Prompt Learning Method for Implicit Discourse Relation Recognition**".